Ekipa-11/finance-analyser/backend/README.md

     - PUT /api/notifications/:id/read- Marks a notification as read.
     - PUT /api/notifications/:id/unread - Marks a notification as unread.
     - DELETE /api/notifications/:id - Deletes a notification.

+7. Exports:
+    - GET /api/export - exports all transactions to a CSV file.
+    - GET /api/report - generates a report of the user's finances as a PDF file.

 ## Data Structures